 First Flight and Largest Sand Dunes

 U.S. Highway 64 East goes from Roanoke Island to N.C.
 Highway 12, the Outer Banks’ north-south thoroughfare.
 Head north on it and you’ll find Wright Brothers National Memorial, where powered flight began.
-You’ll see the monument on Big Kill Devil Hill first, but begin at the Visitors Center to examine exhibits that detail man’s quest for flight and listen to park rangers’ inspired recounts of Orville and Wilbur’s trials and tribulations.
+You’ll see the monument on Big Kill Devil Hill first, but begin at the Visitors Center to examine exhibits that detail man’s quest for flight, listen to park rangers’ inspired recounts of Orville and Wilbur’s trials and tribulations, and admire new artifacts that include a 5-foot section of cloth from the wing that has never been displayed before.
 Walking the grassy grounds can take a few hours.
 Imagine the difficult conditions among the desolate dunes and gusts at replicas of the Wrights’ simple camp and hanger.
 You’ll feel their excitement on the flight line, where take off and each landing is marked.

 There’s a day’s worth of exploring at Jockey’s Ridge State Park.
 Start at the museum, learning about the local environment, from six-lined racerunners – North America’s fastest lizards – to fulgurites, the rocky remnants of lightning strikes.
 Walk the 360-foot boardwalk and trails before a picnic lunch at one of eight shelters.
 Climb Jockey’s Ridge, the largest active sand dune on the East Coast, to enjoy panoramic views and persistent breezes that are perfect for kite flying.
 Hang gliding is popular, too, though it requires an instructor’s assistance.